-Bright Mosaic has partnered with MOST/DFW to provide occupational and speech-language therapies in our clinics.
+Bright Mosaic has provides occupational and speech-language therapies in our clinics.
 So, parents, say goodbye to driving to separate locations for the therapies your child may need!

 Why would my child with autism need speech therapy?